 My journey to becoming a digital marketer began with an intense interest in HTML and designing websites during my high school years.
 It was also at this time that my interest in history became more pronounced.
 As college approached, I decided to major in History, but I also wanted a practical application that would help me make a real-world difference.
 I graduated with a major in History and a concentration in Public History and Museum Studies.
 Both fields are about taking history, making it meaningful to people, and promoting connections between the past and the present.
 After graduating college, I took at position as an archivist/site manager for a small archives program that also had a historic house museum.
 During this time, I learned so much about the history of my area, how to manage employees, how museums are administered, customer service, and museum exhibits (from concept, to creation, to design, to install).
 This experience was very rewarding, and I made many good friends in the museum community.

 After several years in the museum community, I decided to pivot into the digital marketing world.
 Digital marketing had always been an interest for me in the museum world, and my high school interest in websites (waiting patiently for my return) came surging back.
 I taught myself everything I could about SEO (Search Engine Optimization), and delved deeper into marketing.
-I was lucky to be hired by an marketing agency, where I work on a day-to-day basis in Social Media Marketing, Search Engine Optimization, Conversion Rate Optimization, and User Experience.
+I was lucky to be hired by a local marketing agency, where I worked on a day-to-day basis in Social Media Marketing, Search Engine Optimization, Conversion Rate Optimization, and User Experience.
 My history background taught me that a business’ history can be a great source of content, and history (as a social science) taught me to evaluate information in a very analytical way.

 I approach digital marketing through the lens of my history education.
 I’m very fact driven, and if I can’t source information, or duplicate results myself, I’m reluctant to share these results.
 By using this history background, I look for what either has worked in the past (or didn’t work) and strive to answer why this was the case, before recommending future steps in light of the website’s history.